cblakevill/Art-Generator/README.md

 * brush type - type of brush (line, circle, or wavy)
 * iterations - number of iterations until the drawing is complete
 * size - size of brush (line length/circle radius) in pixels
-* enhanced coloring - more accurate coloring at the cost of processing time
+* enhanced coloring - more accurate coloring

 Example
 ```